VioletsOleander/vault-vanilla/book-notes/Probabilistic Graphical Models-Principles and Techniques.md

 The equivalence between the diferent representations is analogous to the equivalence of Bayesian networks, Markov networks, and discrete distributions: any discrete distribution can be encoded both as a Bayesian network and as a Markov network, and vice versa.
 However, as in the discrete case, this equivalence does not imply equivalence of expressive power with respect to independence assumptions.
 In particular, the expressive power of the directed and undirected representations in terms of independence assumptions is exactly the same as in the discrete case: Directed models can encode the independencies associated with immoralities, whereas undirected models cannot; conversely, undirected models can encode a symmetric diamond, whereas directed models cannot.
 As we saw, the undirected models have a particularly elegant connection to the natural representation of the Gaussian distribution in terms of the information matrix; in particular, zeros in the information matrix for $p$ correspond precisely to missing edges in the minimal I-map Markov network for $p$ .

 Finally, we note that the class of Gaussian distributions is highly restrictive, making strong assumptions that often do not hold in practice.
 Nevertheless, it is a very useful class, due to its compact representation and computational tractability (see section 14.2).
 Thus, in many cases, we may be willing to make the assumption that a distribution is Gaussian even when that is only a rough approximation.
 This approximation may happen a priori, in encoding a distribution as a Gaussian even when it is not.
 Or, in many cases, we perform the approximation as part of our inference process, representing intermediate results as a Gaussian, in order to keep the computation tractable.
 Indeed, as we will see, the Gaussian representation is ubiquitous in methods that perform inference in a broad range of continuous models.

-# 7.5 Relevant Literature

-The equivalence between the multivariate and linear Gaussian representations was ﬁrst derived by Wermuth (1980), who also provided the one-to-one transformations between them.
-The introduction of linear Gaussian dependencies into a Bayesian network framework was ﬁrst proposed by Shachter and Kenley (1989), in the context of inﬂuence diagrams.

-Speed and Kiiveri (1986) were the ﬁrst to make the connection between the structure of the information matrix and the independence assumptions in the distribution.
-Building on earlier results for discrete Markov networks, they also made the connection to the undirected graph as a representation.
-Lauritzen (1996, Chapter 5) and Malioutov et al. (2006) give a good overview of the properties of Gaussian MRFs.